 Nurturing life in the Church,

 This is the Methodist Way.

-We are pleased to announce the church will open for Worship on Palm Sunday, March 28th at 10:30am and will hold further services thereafter.
+The church is open for Worship 10:30am – and has been since Palm Sunday (March 28th).
 If you wish to attend then please read the letter to members and friends which is still applicable.

 We know that many regular worshippers are not able to attend so both the services prepared for the St. Albans and Welwyn Methodist Circuit and the written notices continue to be provided to members and friends.

 The Circuit service continues to be available on-line via the St John’s Methodist Church Potters Bar website www.stjohnspb.org.uk where you can watch it with members of the circuit taking part.
 We are grateful to the team at St. John’s for facilitating this so well for us all.

 Our preparations for re-opening have been made in accordance with the guidance from the Methodist Church which have required us to conduct a Risk Assessment and a create an Action Plan.
 These describe what we are doing to help worshippers stay safe when we worship and when conduct funerals.
 We have a seating plan that takes into account social distancing.